dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 }
 ```

-Run the app and check that the pizza special name is written to the browser console whenever a pizza special is clicked.
+Run the app and check that the pizza name is written to the browser console whenever a pizza is clicked.

 ![onclick-event](https://user-images.githubusercontent.com/1874516/51804286-ce965000-2256-11e9-87fc-a8770ccc70d8.png)